For espresso aficionados, no ordinary drip coffee maker can recreate the thick, concentrated bliss of a freshly pulled shot.

-These type of espresso machines use a heat exchanger to heat the water for both brewing and steaming.
+These types of espresso machines use a heat exchanger to heat the water for both brewing and steaming.

 Unlike single boiler machines, which can only perform one task at a time, a heat exchanger machine can brew espresso and steam milk simultaneously without any waiting time.